Starlink vs. Fiber Internet

 The study reported download speeds of 19.73 Mbps and 18.13 Mbps for HughesNet and Viasat, respectively.
 For upload speeds, Starlink was reported to have a median of 13.89 Mbps, while Viasat and HughesNet came in second and third with 3.38 Mbps and 2.43 Mbps, respectively.

-In the case of latency, which is an area in which satellite providers have always struggled to keep up with fixed broadband providers, the difference between Starlink and the others was even bigger.
+In the case of latency, an area in which satellite providers have always struggled to keep up, the difference between Starlink and the others was even bigger.
 Starlink reported a median latency of 45 ms. Viasat came in at a distant second place with 630 ms, while HughesNet was reported to have a latency of 724 ms. For a frame of reference, 20 ms to 40 ms is considered optimal, while 100 ms and less is considered acceptable for gaming.

 Why Is Starlink Faster Than Other Satellite Services?

-A big reason why Starlink is faster and much less latent than other satellite Internet providers is because Starlink uses LEO satellite constellations, which are much closer to the Earth than those used by HughesNet and Viasat satellite Internet.
+A big reason why Starlink is faster and much less latent than other satellite Internet providers is because Starlink uses LEO satellite constellations.
+LEO's are much closer to the Earth than those used by HughesNet and Viasat satellite Internet.

 Is Starlink Faster Than Fiber?

 Currently, it looks like Starlink’s speeds still have a little way to go before competing with those of cable Internet.
 Ookla’s study reports the median fixed-broadband speed to be 115.22 Mbps with a latency of 15 ms (compared to Starlink’s 97.23 Mbps and 40 ms).